 The adjustment process used in the analysis of unimproved similar sold properties consists of a comparison and analysis to the subject by common units of analysis.
-In the use of this method, a factor of similarity such as the number of acres in the land area is used.
+In the use of this method, a factor of similarity such as the number of acres in the land area used.
 Adjustments are then made for superior and inferior positions of the comparable to the subject property.
 A superior position in a comparable would result in a downward adjustment and no adjustment for a similar position.
 Comparables based on such unit values tend to establish a pattern which serves as an indicator of the appropriate unit value for the subject.

-The appraiser researched the market for comparable land sales in Blanco County.
-There was one land sale that the appraiser considers to be appropriate for use in this report.
-This sale was located at 630 North Highway 281 in Johnson City.
-It contained 108,900 square feet and sold for \$260,000 or \$2.39 per square foot in September 2011.
+The appraiser researched the market for comparable land sales in the Johnson City area.
+There was one sale that the appraiser considers to be appropriate for use in this report.
+This sale was located at 300 West Main Street in Johnson City.
+This sale was 1.39 acres or 60,548 square feet.
+The selling price was \$220,000 or \$3.63 per square foot.
+This sale has a far superior location in comparison to the subject making a location adjustment necessary.
 This one sale does not establish a market.
-The subject property is located on the square in Johnson City and is considered to have a superior location in comparison to this sale.
-The subject is also considerably smaller than this sale and this factor must be taken into account.
-There have been sales in the past three to six years that would support the appraisers estimated land value.
-The appraiser also had discussions with realtors and brokers familiar with the Blanco County/Johnson City market.
-The consensus was that the estimated land value of the Subject Property is approximately \$5.60 per square foot.
+A property located at 617 North Nugent is currently listed for sale.
+This property is 0.75 acres or 32,670 square feet.
+It is listed for sale for \$65,000 or \$1.99 per square foot.
+It has been on the market for approximately 217 days.
+Although this property is not a sale it can provide insight into current market conditions.
+The appraiser also had discussions with realtors and brokers familiar with the Johnson City market.
+The consensus was that the estimated land value of the subject property is approximately \$2.10 per square foot.
+There have been sales in the past three to six years that would tend to support this estimated value.